lawrennd/old_talks/_ml/includes/linear-regression-objective-optimisation.md

 \section{Objective Optimization}

 \notes{Our *model* has now been defined with two equations: the prediction function and the objective function.
 Now we will use multivariate calculus to define an *algorithm* to fit the model.
 The separation between model and algorithm is important and is often overlooked.
-Our model contains a function that shows how it will be used for prediction, and a function that describes the objective function we need to optimise to obtain a good set of parameters.}
+Our model contains a function that shows how it will be used for prediction, and a function that describes the objective function we need to optimize to obtain a good set of parameters.}

 \notes{The model linear regression model we have described is still the same as the one we fitted above with a coordinate ascent algorithm.
 We have only played with the notation to obtain the same model in a matrix and vector notation.
 However, we will now fit this model with a different algorithm, one that is much faster.
 It is such a widely used algorithm that from the end user's perspective it doesn't even look like an algorithm, it just appears to be a single operation (or function).
 However, underneath the computer calls an algorithm to find the solution.
 Further, the algorithm we obtain is very widely used, and because of this it turns out to be highly optimized.}